akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 - 350GB for a production instance
 - 150GB for a sandbox instance

-As each disk is dedicated to only one instance, it cannot be shared accross them.
+As each disk is dedicated to only one instance, it cannot be shared across them.

 Usages Impacting Disk Usage
 ---------------------------